Chinese President Xi voices support for Iran amid Western pressure - ExBulletin

 Chinese President Xi voices support for Iran amid Western pressure

-The official Chinese account of Xi’s meeting with Ebrahim Raisi gave no indication whether they discussed Russia’s attack on Ukraine.
-Tehran supplied military drones to Russia But President Vladimir Putin’s government says they were delivered before the war started.
+The official Chinese account of Xi’s meeting with Ebrahim Raisi gave no indication whether they had discussed Russia’s attack on Ukraine.
+Tehran has supplied military drones to the government of Russian President Vladimir Putin, but claims they were delivered before the war started.

-Xi has expressed support for the Raisis government in the language Beijing uses to criticize Washington’s dominance in global affairs.
-China and Iran present themselves, alongside Moscow, as counterweights to American power.

-China supports Iran in safeguarding national sovereignty and resisting unilateralism and intimidation, Xi said in a statement broadcast by Chinese state television on its website.

 China is one of the biggest buyers of Iranian oil and a source of investment.

-Xi said Beijing opposes external forces that interfere in Iran’s internal affairs and undermine Iran’s security and stability, according to the government statement.
-He said Xi promised to work together on issues involving everyone’s core interests, but gave no details.

-The Raisis government did not immediately release details of the meeting, but the president called the two governments “friends in trouble” in a comment published by the ruling Communist Party newspaper Peoples Daily on Monday.
+Raisi’s government did not immediately release details of the meeting, but the president called the two governments “friends in difficult situations” in a comment published Monday by the ruling Communist Party newspaper, the Daily People.

-A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran will complicate US-China relations, said their friendly relations help promote peace and stability in the Middle East.
+A Chinese Foreign Ministry spokesperson, asked if Beijing fears a rapprochement with Iran could complicate US-China relations, said their ‘friendly relations’ help ‘promote peace and stability in the Middle East”.

-Our relations do not target any third party, spokesperson Wang Wenbin said.

 AP diplomacy writer Matt Lee in Washington, DC, contributed.